 It's important to note its tablet efforts, because many of the features found on Amazon's tablets are also on the Fire Phone.
 However, the Fire Phone is loaded with things you won't find on Amazon's tablets, so it's not just a shrunken version of the Kindle Fire HDX.

 It's also important to consider the Amazon phone's initial price and current availability.
 It cost $199 (about £127, AU$232) for the 16GB model that Amazon itself admitted to poorly pricing.
-Now it's $.99 in the US and free in the UK on-contract, but still through one exclusive carrier in each region, AT&T and O2.
+Now it's free in the US and UK on-contract, but still through one exclusive carrier in each region, AT&T and O2.
+There's also an new GSM unlocked version as of November at its original $199.

 The Fire Phone reminds me very much of the Nexus 4 due to its glass front and back, and its soft plastic edges.
 It feels like a nice device, but it certainly doesn't have the same high-end, premium feel of the HTC One M8 or iPhone 6, for example.